shwilliam/shwilliam.github.io/src/blog/gh-actions.md

 ```

-Building the site also requires several external dependencies (such as `node-fetch` and `clean-css`) which we need to install before build, which is handled by `actions-eleventy`.
+The site's build process requires several external dependencies (such as `node-fetch` and `clean-css`) which we need to install before build, which is handled by `actions-eleventy`.

 ```yaml